 Arrival of Franciscans

-Towards the end of 1543 the ambassador returned to Ceylon with Friar John de Vila de Conda and four other Fransiscans friaers bearing letters from the king of Portugal and the viceroy of India.
+Towards the end of 1543, the ambassador returned to Ceylon with Friar John de Vila de Conda and four other Franciscans friaers bearing letters from the king of Portugal and the viceroy of India.
 Buwaneka Bahu was quite pleased with the result of the embassy and gave friars a warm welcome.
 They had come with the idea that Buwaneka Bahu and his subjects wished to be instructed in Christianity.
 Great, therefore, was their disappointment when they found that such was far from being the case.
 Buwaneka Bahu indeed showed no disinclination to maintain the friars and to let them preach, but he had no intention of letting his subjects become Christians, much less of becoming one himself.
 Such a course would certainly have made his subjects go over to Mayadunne.
-On the other hand, Buwaneka Bahu was unwilling to give offense to the friars or to the king of Portugal and tried to appease the former by offer of money, which they indignantly rejected.
+On the other hand, Buwaneka Bahu was unwilling to give offence to the friars or to the king of Portugal and tried to appease the former by the offer of money, which they indignantly rejected.

 Quarrels over the succession

 The solemn appointment of Dharmapala as the crown prince of Kotte gave rise to great dissatisfaction.
 Mayadunne, who had hoped that the throne would be his on the death of his brother, according to the Sinhalese laws of succession, was greatly incensed and took up arms.
 The two sons of Buwaneka Bahu by the junior queen had also aspired to the throne.
 Buwaneka Bahu, therefore, dispatched the Pandita to Goa to seek immediate assistance against Mayadunne and if necessary, to go again to Lisbon to press the matter.